Elevator: IOT elevators

-Internet of things (IOT) technology application is being used in elevators to improve performance, operations, monitoring, maintenance with help of remote diagnostics, real time notifications and predictive behavioural insights.
+Internet of things (IOT) technology application is being used in elevators to improve performance, operations, monitoring, maintenance with help of remote diagnostics, real time notifications and predictive behavioral insights.

 World's fastest elevators

-The Shanghai Tower holds the current record of world's fastest elevators with their cars travelling at 75.6 km/h.
-The elevator, which was installed on 7 July 2016, was manufactured by Mitsubishi Electric.
+The Guangzhou CTF Finance Centre holds the current record of world's fastest elevators with their cars traveling at 75.6 km/h.
+The elevator, which was tested out the speed in June 2017, was manufactured by Hitachi, and was confirmed a Guinness World Record Sept.
+2019.

+However, on the way down, the elevators at Yokohama Landmark Tower, manufactured by Mitsubishi Electric, descend at 45 km/h, and still hold the record for the fastest descending elevator in the world.